 This Photography Tours FAQ answers common questions about joining a New Zealand photography tour with Richard Hume.
 From camera gear and fitness levels to travel insurance, accommodation, and weather conditions, these answers are designed to help you prepare for your tour and know what to expect before travelling.
 If you have any further questions, please get in touch via our Contact Us page.

 A DSLR or mirrorless camera with interchangeable lenses is ideal.
-A wide-angle lens is particularly useful for landscapes, along with a mid-range zoom for flexibility.
-A sturdy tripod is essential for low-light and long-exposure work, especially for sunrises, sunsets, and waterfalls.
+A wide-angle lens is highly recommended for landscapes, along with a mid-range zoom for flexibility.
+A sturdy tripod is essential for low-light and long-exposure photography.

 We generally find that there are a variety of meal options applied across a typical tour.
 Breakfast will normally be at a cafe after a dawn photo shoot – that first coffee can be really rewarding after a early morning on location.